Social Impact Curriculum

-The Social Impact Core is a four-course sequence focusing on issues of personal and professional ethics; corporate social responsibility; the role of law in business and commerce; and the interconnections between corporations, markets, cultures, governments, and our global society.
-The social impact core includes courses in writing, communications, law, and ethics.
+The Social Impact curriculum is a four-course sequence focusing on issues of personal and professional ethics; corporate social responsibility; the role of law in business and commerce; and the interconnections between corporations, markets, cultures, governments, and our global society.

-In the sophomore year, you will take Organizational Communications and Its Social Context, which reiterates themes introduced in Business and its Publics, as you study social processes of influence and persuasion and learn how to most effectively communicate your own verbal and written messages to different audiences.
+In the sophomore year, students take Organizational Communications and Its Social Context, studying social processes of influence and persuasion, and how to most effectively communicate your own verbal and written messages to different audiences.

-Senior year, you will complete the social impact sequence with a course focusing on issues of professional responsibility.
+Senior year, students complete the social impact sequence with a course focusing on issues of professional responsibility.